 Informally, I would consider less redundant any storage that doesn’t explicitly presuppose data longevity: a single copy on your web host, VPS server, an email attachment, or any mechanism that otherwise enables additional backup measures.

-I can make this claim for at least 95% of the storage space I consume in the cloud.
+I can make this claim for at least 95% of my cloud consumed storage space.

-Most proclaimed digital photographers snap much unneeded photography; in the thousands.
-And they do so in high definition, irrespective of the subject, consuming colossal amount of storage locally and in the cloud, not to mention the bandwidth used in the transfer.
-Many of these photographs even become email attachments, duplicated across myriads of servers.
+They do so in high definition, irrespective of the subject, surmounting colossal amounts of gigabytes, not to mention the bandwidth involved in the cloud transfer.
+Many of these photographs even become email attachments, replicated across myriads of servers.

 Alas, a vast majority of this photography you will not care for.
 It’s existence simply consumes immense resources.

 Philosophically considered, all that photography also deviates attention from the present moment.
 It hinders self-awareness.